irieger/mts2mov/README.rst

 mts2mov is a little helper script for converting MTS-files from AVCHD-cameras to mov containers.
 After this the footage can easily be imported with Final Cut.

+**DISCLAIMER:** In the current state the script is a bit ugly and a kind of hacked, but it works perfectly for me.
+But I can't quarante that this script works for in all cases and that it doesn't damage everything.

 Installation
 ------------
 You need ffmpeg installed and usable via Terminal - it have to be in your PATH.